On the geometric fixed-points of real topological cyclic homology: Preliminaries

 \subsection{Equivariant spectra}

 Let $G$ be a compact Lie group.
 In this paper we will be interested in the case where $G$ is the orthogonal group $O(2)$, or one of its subgroups.
-We write $\Sp^{G}$ for the category of genuine $G$-spectra.
-It will occasionally be convenient to choose a model for this homotopy theory, and in these cases we will work with the category of orthogonal spectra with an action of $G$, equipped with the flat model structure of \cite{Sto}.
+We write $\Sp^{G}$ for the stable model category of orthogonal spectra with an action of $G$, equipped with the flat model structure of \cite{Sto}.
+This is a model for the homotopy theory of genuine $G$-spectra.
 We recall that the weak equivalences are the $\underline{\pi}_\ast$-isomorphism, where $\underline{\pi}_\ast$ is the equivariant homotopy groups Mackey-functor.

-We denote by $\otimes$ the derived smash product of $G$-spectra, as well as the tensor of a pointed $G$-space $Z$ and a $G$-spectrum $X$:
+We denote by $\otimes$ the derived smash product of $G$-spectra and of modules in $G$-spectra, which can be obtained by applying the smash product to a flat replacement of the orthogonal $G$-spectra (that is to a cofibrant replacement in the flat model structure).
+We also denote by $\otimes$ the tensor of a pointed $G$-space $Z$ and a $G$-spectrum $X$: